Nisser

 Nisser is a lake in Telemark county, Norway.
-It is located in Nissedal and Kviteseid municipalities, and is Telemark's largest lake.
-The lake is the 10th-largest lake in the nation by area with a surface area of 76.07 km2 (when artificial lakes are excluded).
-The 8th largest by volume at 7.074 km3.
-The 16th deepest at 234 m.
+It is located in Nissedal Municipality and Kviteseid Municipality.
+This is Telemark's largest lake and also the 10th-largest lake by area in Norway, with a surface area of 76.07 km2 (when artificial lakes are excluded).
+It's also the 8th largest lake by volume at 7.074 km3.
+It is also the 16th deepest lake at 234 m.
 Nisser has the greatest average depth of the Norwegian lakes that is not a cryptodepression.
-Its entire lakebasin is above sealevel.
+Its entire lake basin is located above sea level.
 As part of the Arendal watershed, water enters this lake from the discharge from the nearby lake Vråvatn, and its outlet is the Nisserelva river which later becomes part of the river Nidelva.

 Fish species in the lake include the Brown trout, European whitefish, European perch, Stickleback, and Arctic char.

 History

 In 1914, a canal was constructed between Nisser, which is 246 m above sea level, and the nearby lake Vråvatn, which is 248 m above sea level.
 This makes it possible to travel the 50 km long stretch from Tveitsund to Vråliosen by boat.